Madonna: Influences

 During her childhood, Madonna was inspired by actors, later saying, "I loved Carole Lombard and Judy Holliday and Marilyn Monroe.
-They were all incredibly funny ... and I saw myself in them ... my girlishness, my knowingness and my innocence."
+They were all incredibly funny, and they were silly and sweet and they were girls and they were feminine and sexy.
+I just saw myself in them, my funniness and my need to boss people around and at the same time be taken care of.
+My girlishness.
+My knowingness and my innocence.
+Both."
 Her "Material Girl" music video recreated Monroe's look in the song "Diamonds Are a Girl's Best Friend", from the film Gentlemen Prefer Blondes (1953).
 She studied the screwball comedies of the 1930s, particularly those of Lombard, in preparation for the film Who's That Girl.
 The video for "Express Yourself" (1989) was inspired by Fritz Lang's silent film Metropolis (1927).
 The video for "Vogue" recreated the style of Hollywood glamour photographs, in particular those by Horst P. Horst, and imitated the poses of Marlene Dietrich, Carole Lombard, and Rita Hayworth, while the lyrics referred to many of the stars who had inspired her, including Bette Davis, described by Madonna as an idol.

 Influences also came to her from the art world, such as through the works of Mexican artist Frida Kahlo.
 The music video of the song "Bedtime Story" featured images inspired by the paintings of Kahlo and Remedios Varo.
 Madonna is also a collector of Tamara de Lempicka's Art Deco paintings and has included them in her music videos and tours.
 Her video for "Hollywood" (2003) was an homage to the work of photographer Guy Bourdin; Bourdin's son subsequently filed a lawsuit for unauthorized use of his father's work.
 Pop artist Andy Warhol's use of sadomasochistic imagery in his underground films were reflected in the music videos for "Erotica" and "Deeper and Deeper".